alexcambose/studeo/README.md

 # opening-oppotrunities-IBac
-A platform to help students learn faster and easyer for the baccalaureate exam
+A platform to help students learn faster and easier for the baccalaureate exam